-Mercedes A-Class hybrid engines, drive & performance
+Mercedes A-Class hybrid performance, top speed & engine

 The Mercedes A-Class hybrid is more than fast enough, but an unrefined drivetrain and unexciting handling let it down